 I wish that an ethical approach to anything in life was the most effective.

-The evidence that any critical observer can gather is clear: an ethical approach to life offer no inherent advantage when it comes to personal success.
+The evidence that any critical observer can gather is clear: an ethical approach to life offers no inherent advantage when it comes to personal success.

 Aside from that, I absolutely loved “To Sell Is Human”.